Central Municipal Council: Place of residence

 The Advisory Council's recommendation that a Central Municipal Council member must live in the constituency he represents is because he should be aware of local issues and knows local people.
 The new law also makes it mandatory for a candidate to contest from the constituency he is a permanent resident of and his name appears on the local voters' list.
 After a contestant wins the election, he or she needs to continue residing in the same constituency.

 Employments

 Members of the Advisory Council also suggested in their recommendations that no citizen who is employed with the police, paramilitary or defence forces or any government department be allowed to contest the Central Municipal Council poll.

 Election results

+Actual turnout rates for elections in Qatar are difficult to know, since the country does not publish the number of people eligible to vote.
+Instead, what authorities call "turnout" is the percentage of voters out of those who chose to register to vote.
+Registration is for each individual election, meaning that registering for one election does not make one registered to future elections.

 1st Municipal Council Elections in 1999

 248 candidates including 6 women contested the 4-year term of 29 seats.
 Polling date was set for Monday 8 March 1999, and 21,995 eligible males and females registered to cast their votes in their respective constituencies.